 Tax rates on Qualified dividend income per our friends at the IRS –

-“The maximum rate of tax on qualified dividends is the following.
-0% on any amount that otherwise would be taxed at a 10% or 15% rate.
-15% on any amount that otherwise would be taxed at rates greater than 15% but less than 39.6%.
-20% on any amount that otherwise would be taxed at a 39.6% rate.”
+“Qualified dividends taxed at the same rates as a net capital gain.”
 Similarly, you are taxed at 0% if you are in the bottom 2 brackets I explained in the bullet point above or you pay 15% if you are in the next 4 brackets.
 Keep in mind, this is for dividend income!

 What did we learn?

-Well, you can see here, your effective tax rate went from 24.43% to 3.50%.
-Only portions of your qualified dividend was taxable at 15%, and that’s the amount that would have put you over into the 25% normal federal tax bracket or $1,650 was subject to the 15% ($39,600 – $37,950) tax.
-Both individuals still take the standard deduction and personal exemption, further reducing the amounts that would be taxable.
+Well, you can see here, your effective tax rate went from 19.80% to 3.00%.
+NONE of your qualified dividend was taxable at 15%.
+Now that is the beauty of divided investing.
+Both individuals still take the standard deduction, further reducing the amounts that would be taxable.
 John Doe receiving wage income pays higher taxes, as well as pays local & FICA taxes, that definitely eat away at your purchasing power of the $50,000.

 -This is why living below your means and saving as much income as possible to fuel investments that produce this cash flow can provide such incredible results.
 You may find you also either a.) don’t need $50,000 to live per year to live or b.) can see what expenses you can reduce in order to fuel dividend investing to receive a better taxed form of income.